Bazthal/MP3PlayerV2/README.md

 - Ideal as a background app or interactive stream overlay controller
 ---

-## Installation

-Coming soon!
-Executable + installer in development.

-> Source code will be released with roadmap and contribution guide once ready.

----

 ## Feedback & Contributions

 Suggestions and feature ideas are always welcome.